ChristopherJones72521/PWA_Demo/Readme.md

 ### Approach
 * Will display one pop-up for iOS devices instructing them how to install to home Screen
 * Will display another pop-up for all other devices prompting them to install
+* Will disable pop-up if app is being viewed as PWA
+* I've set a rule in the CSS to turn the background color yellow if viewed in standalone mode

 The beforeinstallprompt event will fire if the app is installable.
-These requirements should be met (list requirements).
+These requirements should be met.
 This event will trigger a prompt to install as PWA. https://developer.mozilla.org/en-US/docs/Web/API/BeforeInstallPromptEvent

 **TODO:** Do we restrict this to mobile Safari on iOS?
 Or display for all mobile browsers informing the user that it is something you have to do in mobile Safari